domcave/Horizon_Finance/README.md

 # Horizon_Finance
 Personal financial insights and guidance for those at different stages of life

+## Using Horizon Finance
+**We have deployed Horizon Finance!!!**
+Use this link to see [Horizon Finance](http://horizonfinancelb-1989960674.us-east-1.elb.amazonaws.com/)

+Go through the sign-up flow to create a new account.
+Since we are using the *sandbox environment* for the *Plaid API*, there will be a little, grey info box at the bottom of the screen telling you what user info to put in at each step of the Plaid login process.
+For redundancy however, the steps and respective info needed is noted below:

+- Phone number: `415-555-0011`
+- Confirmation code: `123456`
+- Bank choice: either
+- Bank login username: `user_good`
+- Bank login password: `pass_good`

+### Other Notes
+In the *What-If* tab, when submitting a recommendation request, it will take a few seconds to create a response.

 ## About the Project

 ### PNC Challenge at the SheInnovates Hackathon 2025